 It’s devastating to lose a baby in this way.
 Here we explain what happens following stillbirth and what support there is to help you cope.

-Try to remember there is support available – you don't have to go through this alone.
+It can feel lonely but there is support available – you don't have to go through this alone.
 You can talk to your family and friends, your GP, midwife or health visitor, or other parents who have lost a baby.

 The charity Stillbirth and Neonatal Death, or Sands for short, has a helpline that can offer support and information.
 It can also put you in touch with people who have been through a similar experience: 0808 164 3332.

-Following a stillbirth
+What happens after a stillbirth

 - Blood tests to see whether the mother has pre-eclampsia, obstetric cholestasis (a liver disease that can develop during pregnancy) or, rarely, diabetes.